Brendan Reeves

 Ezo brown bear standing on a rock in a forest stream in Hokkaido, Japan, with wet fur and intense gaze

-How to Photograph Ezo Brown Bears in Hokkaido – Tips, Ethics & Camera Settings Photographing Ezo brown bears — a subspecies of the Ussuri brown bear (Ursus arctos lasiotus) — offers a rare glimpse into Japan’s wild frontier.
-These bears roam the forests and mountains of Hokkaido, Japan’s northernmost island, and tower in both size
+Ezo Brown Bear Photography in Hokkaido – Ethics, Distance & Field Tips Photographing Ezo brown bears — a subspecies of the Ussuri brown bear (Ursus arctos lasiotus) — offers a rare glimpse into Japan’s wild frontier.
+These bears roam the forests and mountains of Hokkaido, Japan’s northernmost island, and tower in both size and symbolism.

-How to Photograph Ezo Brown Bears in Hokkaido – Tips, Ethics & Camera Settings Read More »
+Ezo Brown Bear Photography in Hokkaido – Ethics, Distance & Field Tips Read More »

-A Winter Photography Guide to Kushiro: Red-Crowned Cranes, Eagles & the Frozen Wetlands The Kushiro area in eastern Hokkaido is one of Japan’s best destinations for wildlife photography, offering vast, untouched landscapes and a rich variety of wildlife.
-At its heart lies the Kushiro Shitsugen National Park, home to Japan’s largest wetland, covering approximately 268
+A Winter Photography Guide to Kushiro: Red-Crowned Cranes, Eagles & the Frozen Wetlands (Hokkaido, Japan) The Kushiro area in eastern Hokkaido is one of Japan’s best destinations for winter wildlife and red-crowned crane photography, offering vast, untouched landscapes and a rich variety of species.
+At its heart lies the Kushiro Shitsugen National Park, home to

-A Winter Photography Guide to Kushiro: Red-Crowned Cranes, Eagles & the Frozen Wetlands Read More »
+A Winter Photography Guide to Kushiro: Red-Crowned Cranes, Eagles & the Frozen Wetlands (Hokkaido, Japan) Read More »